mmmpld/lisa-bot/README.md

 It is a discord bot running on Node.js with Discord.js.

+To get started using Lisa, check `$help` for a list of commands.

 ## Usage

 If you want the bot to join your server,